Drone Anatomy

 10. GPS Module (Optional)

-Provides location data for features like position hold, return-to-home, and autonomous waypoint navigation 811.
+Provides location data for features like position hold, return-to-home, and autonomous waypoint navigation 8arrow-up-right11arrow-up-right.

 Accuracy & Satellite Lock Speed: Varies between modules.
 Integrated Compass (Magnetometer): Often included, helps with heading determination.